 Who in the business will own this people plan and ensure that it is kept in mind when making key decisions?
-Ideally there should be someone setting and taking responsibility for the people strategy in the senior management team to ensure it moves in line with the business strategy.
+Ideally there should be someone setting and taking responsibility for the people plan in the senior management team to ensure it moves in line with the business strategy.

 Ensure whoever owns the plan does not have a clash of interests.
 If it ends up sitting within the finance team, for example, HR initiatives might only be heard if they can persuade the numbers rather than the vision.
 And while creating a strong culture and an engaged and happy workforce are all proven to improve profit, it might not have the direct ROI that would persuade a finance director.

-People strategy and initiatives need to form the basis of HOW the business delivers its goals, and the ownership of the plan should sit with a people expert, along with a CEO who is focused on seeing it succeed.
+People plans and initiatives need to form the basis of HOW the business delivers its goals, and the ownership of the plan should sit with a people expert, along with a CEO who is focused on seeing it succeed.

-Growing with the plan
+Growing with the people plan